How I Passed the NBCOT® On My First Try (and You Can Too!)

 Something to keep in mind is that the Therapy Ed guide is DENSE.
 So much detail = information overload at times, as it basically covers everything you learned in OT school, plus three practice tests with the same amount of questions as the actual exam (170 multiple choice plus three clinical simulations).

 You may have already heard this, but the Therapy Ed tests are HARD.
 I would even say harder than the actual exam.
 So, if you’re scoring in the 50’s and 60’s, don’t be alarmed, because almost everyone is scoring in the 60’s even right before test time.

 AOTA’s Test Prep Online

-The second resource – and my favorite study material – was AOTA’s Test Prep online practice tests plus PDF’s on all of the main topics (hands, pediatrics, work, neuro, burns, and so on).
+The second resource – and my personal favorite study material – was AOTA’s Test Prep online practice tests plus PDF’s on all of the main topics (hands, pediatrics, work, neuro, burns, and so on).

 I would do at least 20 questions a day (but often 50), and surprisingly had fun trying to beat my overall average and previous scores that I think I definitely saw all 1,100-something quiz questions at least once.